 Data from a 2018 study conducted by the National Institute on Drug Abuse indicates that 128 Americans die from an opioid overdose every day.
 That report further states that the estimated total economic burden for opioid misuse is $78.5 billion annually.
 These statistics reflect the staggering toll that opioid abuse has on the country.

 The widespread abuse of opioids leads many individuals to look for an opiate addiction treatment center when they believe a friend or family member needs help, or perhaps when they need that help themselves.
-Renaissance Recovery provides an opiate addiction treatment program in Southern California to help you or your loved ones with addiction symptoms.
+Renaissance Recovery provides an opiate addiction treatment program in Southern California, along with more California rehab programs, to help you or your loved ones with addiction symptoms.

 What Is an Opiate?